rajinder-yadav/dm-css/README.md

 |py|0-7|Pad top and bottom|
 |px|0-7|Pad left and right|

-Add padding to all sides, value range from 0 to 7 and follow the Golden Ratio.
+Add padding to all sides, values range from 0 to 7 and follow the Golden Ratio.

 ```html
 <div class="p0">Padding size 0</div>